fernandezlucia/System-Programming/README.md

 # System-Programming

-I created this for my computer science class in which
+We developed this project for my computer science class in which the task was to recreate the basic structures of a small kernel and their functionality.

 ## Bochs